JosephKav/Release-Notifier/README.md

       secret: "SECRET"        # Required.
 The secret to send the WebHook with.
       desired_status_code: 0  # Optional.
 Keep sending the WebHooks until we recieve this status code (0 = accept any 2XX code).
       maxtries: 3             # Optional.
 Number of times to try re-sending WebHooks until we receive desired_status_code
+      silent_fails: false     # Optional.
+Whether to send Slack messages to the Slack's of the Monitor when a WebHook fails maxtries times.
 ```
 The values of the optional arguments are the default values.